jorisvandenbossche/course-python-data/notebooks/visualization_02_seaborn.md

 Make a violin plot showing the `Age` distribution for each `Sex` in each of the `Pclass` categories:

-- Use a different color for the `Age`.
+- Use a different color for the `Sex`.
 - Use the `Pclass` to make a plot for each of the classes along the `x-axis`
 - Check the behavior of the `split` argument and apply it to compare male/female.
 - Use the `sns.despine` function to remove the boundaries around the plot.